‘Historic moment for fans’: British football to get independent regulator

-British government to introduce independent football regulator
+Uk’s government to introduce independent football regulator

-The regulator will have the power to fine clubs up to 10 percent of their turnover for non-compliance with financial regulations.
+The regulator will have the power to fine clubs up to 10 percent of their turnover for noncompliance with financial regulations.

-The British government is planning to establish an independent football regulator to oversee the sport and encourage financial stability via a bill introduced in the parliament.
+The British government is planning to establish an independent football regulator to oversee the sport and encourage financial stability via a bill introduced in the Parliament.

-The regulator will be independent of government and football authorities with the power to fine clubs up to 10 percent of their turnover for non-compliance with financial regulations, the government said in a press release on Tuesday.
+The regulator will be independent of government and football authorities with the power to fine clubs up to 10 percent of their turnover for noncompliance with financial regulations, the government said in a press release on Tuesday.

 Keep readinglist of 4 items